 We are very grateful to the Lluis Coromina Foundation, owner of the land, for the donation of their property to MONA, helping our new project become a reality.

-As you can see from our plans, the new sanctuary will provide us with the space and facilities we need to secure a safe future for our current family members and for all those primates that need our help.The new center has been designed using strict energy efficiency protocols, implementing criteria that will help lower the carbon footprint, such as: grass covered buildings as a natural isolation, cross ventilation as a natural AC for the hottest months, rainwater collection to be reused and solar collection for heating and electricity.
+As will see from our plans, the new sanctuary will provide us with the space and facilities we need to secure a safe future for our current family members and for all those primates that need our help.The new center has been designed using strict energy efficiency protocols, implementing criteria that will help lower the carbon footprint, such as: grass covered buildings as a natural isolation, cross ventilation as a natural AC for the hottest months, rainwater collection to be reused and solar collection for heating and electricity.

 We will build: